CartoDB/carto-vl/docs/guides/06-aggregations.md

 ### Viewport aggregations
-Sometimes you want to extract relevant information from the current view of the map (the **viewport**), to better understand *What am I seeing in the current map view?*.
-A set of *viewport* functions are available in CARTO VL for these cases.
+Sometimes you want to extract relevant information from the current view of the map (the **viewport**), understanding *What am I exactly seeing now?*.
+And a set of functions is included in CARTO VL to help you in this case.

-In an analogous way to *global* functions, these are the available *viewport* functions:
+In an analogous way with the global ones, you have available these functions:
 - `viewportMin`
 - `viewportMax`
 - `viewportSum`